Join us for the 7th Annual Illinois River Cleanup!

 Chamber Springs Public Access

-This cleanup at the Chamber Springs Public Access will include the parking lot, the shoreline along the Illinois River, and Chamber Springs Rd.
 This cleanup will be led by NWA Master Naturalist Miranda Kohout and is in partnership with the Arkansas Game and Fish Commission.
+This cleanup will include the parking lot, the shoreline along the Illinois River, and Chamber Springs Rd.

 Lake Frances Gate Road in Siloam Springs

-This cleanup is road based along the Lake Frances Gate Road near Highway 59.
-The meeting location is the grassy lot beside the iconic Lake Frances sign!
-This cleanup will be led by the Northwest Arkansas Land Trust.
+This cleanup will be led by the Northwest Arkansas Land Trust along the Lake Frances Gate Road near Highway 59, and the meeting location is the grassy lot beside the iconic Lake Frances Sign!

 Sager Creek in Siloam Springs